 Medical providers, policy makers, and pharmaceutical industries have increasingly recognized the need for safe and effective pharmacotherapy for patients with overweight or obesity.
-A number of AOMs is currently various stages of development.
-Dual in gastrointestinal peptide modulators of GLP-1 and either glucose-dependent insulinotropic polypeptic (GIP) or glucagon receptors, like tirzepatide and cotadutide, have phase 2 results demonstrating effective weight loss in specific populations (136).
-Bimagrumab is a first-in-class novel AOM that is a monoclonal antibody against activin type 2 receptors on skeletal myoblasts; its phase 2 trial focused on the unique endpoint of fat mass loss rather than total body weight loss (137).
-With the advent of highly effective AOMs like semaglutide 2.4 mg and newer agents targeted specifically at fat mass loss. pharmacotherapy is likely to become more acceptable by society and the medical community to treat obesity as a disease.
+With the advent of highly effective nutrient-stimulated hormone therapies (NuSH) (e.g., semaglutide, tirzepatide) achieving weight loss thresholds of ≥15% necessary to resolve comorbid diseases, a new generation of AOMs have arrived to significantly shift the trajectory of the obesity epidemic.
+Several AOMs are currently in various stages of development and are increasingly focused on multi-target strategies.
+Retatrutide is a triple agonist at GLP-1, GIP, and glucagon receptors that has been shown to have a 100% response rate for clinically significant weight loss and an average weight loss of 24% in a phase 2 trial (164).
+Semaglutide 2.4 mg in combination with cagrilintide, an amylin analog, has been shown to cause 15% weight loss in a phase 2 trial (165).
+Interest is also burgeoning into increasing scalability and accessibility.
+Small molecule oral AOMs are potential solutions.
+Orforglipron is a small molecule GLP-1RA that has also demonstrated about 15% weight loss in a phase 2 trial (166).
+Innovators are also exploring peripheral targets outside of NuSH mechanisms that do not rely on anorexigenic effects to mediate weight loss.
+Bimagrumab is a first-in-class novel AOM that is a monoclonal antibody against activin type 2 receptors on skeletal myoblasts; its phase 2 trial focused on the unique endpoint of fat mass loss rather than total body weight loss (167).
+With the advent of highly effective AOMs and newer agents targeted specifically at fat mass loss, pharmacotherapy is likely to become more acceptable by society and the medical community to treat obesity as a disease.